bpurinton/bpurinton.github.io/_posts/2025-07-20-building-cv-builder-with-claude.md

 # Try It Yourself

-Want to build something similar?
-Here's my advice:

-1. Start with a clear vision of what you need
-2. Use AI tools for rapid prototyping
-3. Think carefully about where data should live
-4. Don't be afraid to pivot when you hit constraints
-5. Keep the user experience front and center

-The code is all open source in my [GitHub repository](https://github.com/bpurinton/bpurinton.github.io).
+The code is all open source in my [GitHub repository](https://github.com/bpurinton/bpurinton.github.io){: target="_blank"}.
 Feel free to adapt it for your own needs!

 Building this CV builder was a fun exercise in creative problem-solving.
 It's not every day you get to combine academic credentials, web development skills, and AI assistance to solve a personal productivity problem.
 But that's exactly the kind of interdisciplinary thinking I love about my current role bridging research and education technology.

-Now if you'll excuse me, I need to go update my CV... which is now as easy as clicking "Edit CV Builder" and typing! 🚀
+Now if you'll excuse me, I need to go update my CV... which is now as easy as clicking [Edit CV Builder](/cv-builder){: target="_blank"} and typing! 🚀